stanfordcr2c/cr2c-monitoring/README.md

 __Description:__ Runs a report to obtain aggregated data for a series of stypes, sids, tperiods and ttypes in series.
 Outputs the result to the cr2c_opdata.db data store, and, if requested, to a series of csv files
 __Arguments:__
-  * *stypes*: A list of strings giving type of sensor whose operational data are being prepped (types can be one of stypes described in [get_data](#opget_data) above)
+  * *stypes*: List of strings giving type of sensor whose operational data are being prepped (types can be one of stypes described in [get_data](#opget_data) above)
-  * *sids*: A list of sensor ids  of length equal to *stypes* whose aggregated data we want
+  * *sids*: List of sensor ids  of length equal to *stypes* whose aggregated data we want
-  * *tperiods*: A list of integers of length equal to *stypes* giving the lengths of the time periods for which we are obtaining aggregated data.
+  * *tperiods*: List of integers of length equal to *stypes* giving the lengths of the time periods for which we are obtaining aggregated data.
-  * *ttypes*: A list of time period type strings of length equal to *stypes* giving the time period "type" corresponding to the time period length
+  * *ttypes*: List of time period type strings of length equal to *stypes* giving the time period "type" corresponding to the time period length
   * *output_csv*: (Optional) Logical, if true will output aggregated data to csv file(s) (depending on whether *combine_all* is True or False)
   * *output_sql*: (Optional) Logical, if true will output aggregated data to the cr2c_opdata.db data store
   * *outdir*: (Optional, required if *output_csv* is True) String giving the directory to output csv file(s) to